zuozhenggh/learning-library/common/labs/setup-compute/setup-19c-freetier.md

 ## **STEP 3**: Setup Compute Stack

 Now that you have a network for your compute instance, it's time to create the compute instance running the 19c database.
+If this is the first time you have created a compute instance running the 19c database, you must create it manually to accept the terms and conditions.
+If you've created one before in your tenancy, please proceed.
+Otherwise, please proceed to the appendix.

 1. Click on the link below to download the Resource Manager zip file you need to build your enviornment.
     - [db19c-compute-livelabs-v2.zip](https://objectstorage.us-ashburn-1.oraclecloud.com/p/_CvkOA6FEQhZoE6_Z4B5dEpnzGlQuWJVcC_lBJBR4YU/n/c4u03/b/labfiles/o/db19c-compute-livelabs-v2.zip) - Packaged terraform instance creation script for creating instance running the 19c Oracle Database